 The SAT is offered several times per year at a number of local high schools.
 For SAT test dates, registration deadlines, and test centers, visit http://sat.collegeboard.org and click “Register.”

-Practice materials for the SAT are available through the Guidance Department at on the College Board website (www.collegeboard.org).
+Practice materials for the SAT are available through the Guidance Department and on the College Board website (www.collegeboard.org).

 The Pennsylvania System of School Assessment (PSSA) is administered annually to students in grades 3-8.
 The Pennsylvania Department of Education has set testing windows that can be viewed on the testing calendar.